Clonazepam: Pharmacokinetics

 Clonazepam is lipid-soluble, rapidly crosses the blood–brain barrier, and penetrates the placenta.
 It is extensively metabolised into pharmacologically inactive metabolites, with only 2% of the unchanged drug excreted in the urine.
 Clonazepam is metabolized extensively via nitroreduction by cytochrome P450 enzymes, including CYP3A4.
 Erythromycin, clarithromycin, ritonavir, itraconazole, ketoconazole, nefazodone, cimetidine, and grapefruit juice are inhibitors of CYP3A4 and can affect the metabolism of benzodiazepines.
 It has an elimination half-life of 19–60 hours.
 Peak blood concentrations of 6.5–13.5 ng/mL were usually reached within 1–2 hours following a single 2 mg oral dose of micronized clonazepam in healthy adults.
 In some individuals, however, peak blood concentrations were reached at 4–8 hours.

 Clonazepam passes rapidly into the central nervous system, with levels in the brain corresponding with levels of unbound clonazepam in the blood serum.
 Clonazepam plasma levels are very unreliable amongst patients.
 Plasma levels of clonazepam can vary as much as tenfold between different patients.

 Clonazepam has plasma protein binding of 85%.
 Clonazepam passes through the blood–brain barrier easily, with blood and brain levels corresponding equally with each other.
 The metabolites of clonazepam include 7-aminoclonazepam, 7-acetaminoclonazepam and 3-hydroxy clonazepam.
 These metabolites are excreted by the kidney.

 It is effective for 6–8 hours in children, and 8–12 hours in adults.

 Society and culture

 Recreational use

 A 2006 US government study of hospital emergency department (ED) visits found that sedative-hypnotics were the most frequently implicated pharmaceutical drug in visits, with benzodiazepines accounting for the majority of these.
 Clonazepam was the second most frequently implicated benzodiazepine in ED visits.
 Alcohol alone was responsible for over twice as many ED visits as clonazepam in the same study.
 The study examined the number of times the non-medical use of certain drugs was implicated in an ED visit.
-The criteria for non-medical use in this study were purposefully broad, and include, for example, drug abuse, accidental or intentional overdose, or adverse reactions resulting from legitimate use of the medication.
+The criteria for non-medical use in this study were purposefully broad, and included, for example, drug abuse, accidental or intentional overdose, or adverse reactions resulting from legitimate use of the medication.